upkie/vulp/README.md

 [![C++ docs](https://img.shields.io/badge/C++-docs-blue.svg)](https://tasts-robots.org/doc/vulp/)
 [![Example project](https://img.shields.io/badge/Example-upkie_locomotion-green)](https://github.com/tasts-robots/upkie_locomotion)

-Real-time low-frequency motion control. 🚧 **Pre-release.**
+Real-time motion control for Python. 🚧 **Pre-release.**

 Vulp is a small inter-process communication (IPC) protocol that allows Python code to control faster actuators and simulators.
-It is grounded in the observation that many valuable robotic tasks require [real-time](https://en.wiktionary.org/wiki/real-time#English) but **not high-frequency** performance.
-Notably, there is [both theoretical and empirical evidence](https://arxiv.org/pdf/1907.01805.pdf) that bipeds and quadrupeds can balance themselves at 5–15 Hz, despite being commonly implemented at 200–1000 Hz, with little impact to their performance.
-Vulp provides one way to take this idea to code.
+It is suitable for tasks that require [real-time](https://en.wiktionary.org/wiki/real-time#English) but *not* high-frequency performance.
+The main example of such a task is balancing: there is [theoretical and empirical evidence](https://arxiv.org/pdf/1907.01805.pdf) that bipeds and quadrupeds can balance themselves as leisurely as 5–15 Hz, despite being frequently implemented at 200–1000 Hz.

 <img src="https://user-images.githubusercontent.com/1189580/170735874-39550a66-5792-44a5-98e8-898a004dec39.png" width=500 align="right">

-In Vulp, a fast program, called a _spine_, talks to a slower program, called an _agent_, in a standard action-observation loop.
-(Currently the library supports C++ spines and Python agents, other languages are welcome!)
+In Vulp, a fast program, called a _spine_, talks to a slow program, called an _agent_, in a standard action-observation loop.
+(Currently the library supports C++ spines and Python agents, other languages are welcome.)
 Spine and agent run in separate processes and exchange ``action`` and ``observation`` dictionaries through shared memory.
-In its simplest form, the ``action`` dictionary is a list of commands that the spine forwards to the actuators or simulators, while replying sensor readings in the ``observation`` dictionary.
-But Vulp provides a pipeline API to grow more complex spines by plugging additional controllers (for higher-level actions) or observers (for richer observations).
-For example, a spine can run an inverse kinematics solver that reads task targets from ``action``, or include a ground contact estimator that writes additional entries to ``observation``.
+In its simplest form, ``action`` is a set of joint commands and ``observation`` reports joint observations, but Vulp provides a pipeline API to grow more complex spines with additional controllers (for higher-level actions) and observers (for richer observations).
+For example, a spine can run an inverse kinematics solver that reads its targets from ``action``, or include a ground contact estimator that writes to ``observation``.

 ### Try it out!